enstso/Event-Planner/README.md

 It allows authenticated users to browse upcoming events, register for them, and manage their own registrations.
 Admins can create, edit, and delete events.

-The project follows **SOLID principles**, uses **standalone components**, and includes **custom pipes, directives, validators, authentication, routing, reactive forms, services, and HTTP interactions**.
+The project follows **SOLID principles**, uses **standalone components**, and includes custom pipes, directives, validators, authentication, routing, reactive forms, services, and full HTTP interactions.

 ---